codeceptjs/CodeceptJS/docs/mobile.md

 It should be packed into apk (for Android) or .ipa (for iOS) or zip.

 Next, is to launch the emulator or connect physical device.
-Once they are prepared launch appium:
+Once they are prepared, launch Appium:

 ```
 appium
 ```

-To run mobile test you need either an device emulator (available with Android SDK or iOS), real device connected, or use cloud service (like [SauceLabs](https://saucelabs.com)) for mobile testing.
+To run mobile test you need either an device emulator (available with Android SDK or iOS), real device connected for mobile testing.
 Alternatively, you may execute Appium with device emulator inside Docker container.

 ## Configuring